rolling-scopes-school/tasks/react/modules/tasks/nextjs-ssr-ssg.md

 7. All static requests must be done from the server.
 [Example how to adopt searchParams to the next.js](https://nextjs.org/learn/dashboard-app/adding-search-and-pagination), [Fetching data](https://nextjs.org/docs/app/getting-started/fetching-data).
 Dynamic requests (depends on search params for example) still can be done from the client via rtk-query\tanstack-query etc.
 8. Move render of components to the server as much as possible.
 [E.g., static markup, components without state\hooks usage](https://nextjs.org/docs/app/getting-started/server-and-client-components).
 9. Csv file from the Redux task must be compiled [on the server](https://nextjs.org/docs/app/guides/forms).
+10. The first loading page should come from the server, and saving requests from previous task can be left as is (no need to migrate).

 ### Cross-check (score can be less if some parts of the functionality don't work)